stefantalpalaru/deluge-default-trackers/README.md

 (or try to use [the one from the "egg" directory][2] - be careful to install the py2.7 version of Deluge, if you're using Windows)

 * you need to use the same version of Python as the one that Deluge is running under.

-* if you're using it with Deluge-1.3, you might not have [six](https://pypi.org/project/six/) installed.
-Install it.

 * add it to Deluge from Preferences -> Plugins -> Install Plugin